-While we’re all familiar with the usual bits-and-bobs you can use around the garden, we want to highlight the weird odds-and-ends you might have sitting about (you might even have them in your recycling bin!) that you may not have yet considered as great garden accessories!
-We’ll let you in on some secret upcycling garden ideas.
+While we’re all familiar with the usual bits-and-bobs you can use around the garden, we want to highlight the weird odds-and-ends you might have sitting about (you might even have them in your recycling bin!) that you may not have yet considered as great garden accessories.

-While getting outdoors and rolling up your sleeves might feel like a world away, it’ll be here before you know it.
-We wanted to share this blog post now in case some of these items are in your bin right now!
+While getting outdoors and into the garden might feel like a world away, it’ll be here before you know it (I promise!).
+We wanted to share this blog post now so you can stockpile goodies from your garbage and recycling bins.

 Give these oddities a new lease on life in your yard this year, and convert them into a gardening mainstay and save them from the landfill!

-Have you participated in takeout days to support restaurants during COVID-19?
+Have you participated in takeout days to support restaurants during the pandemic?

 If you’re changing out leaky eavestroughs: don’t throw them away!